 Susanna and Peter have two young sons.

-Melvin is a well respected international speaker and the author of over 14 books and 70 articles relating to doctrine and cultural engagement, including, 'Veiled in Flesh: The Incarnation-What it Means and Why it Matters'; 'That Hideous Strength: The Cancer of Cultural Marxism.'
+Melvin was a well respected international speaker and the author of many books and more than 70 articles relating to doctrine and cultural engagement, including, 'Veiled in Flesh: The Incarnation-What it Means and Why it Matters'; 'That Hideous Strength'.

 A little bit of history

 Anglican Futures began during Lockdown, in 2020.

 At the time, Susie was working for Gafcon and had been seconded to help set up their UK branch.
 As church leaders sought to work out how to respond to the Covid crisis, Susie did what she could to help them maintain contact with their congregations, by training them to use Zoom and other online conferencing platforms.

 This developed into a regular 'ideas exchange,' called Anglican Futures.
 How could church leaders grasp hold of the opportunities afforded by Covid to do things differently?
 How could they think outside the box and make changes that would benefit their church family in the long term?

 Sadly, Gafcon were forced to make Susie's role redundant.
 It also became clear that they would not be the only organisation forced to reduce staff numbers.